Mcastres/amber-demo/README.md

 ### Prerequisites

-Be sure to have Crsytal and Amber installed on your computer
+Be sure to have Crystal and Amber installed on your computer

 Clone the repository...